Together we inspire and succeed

 PTA -Parent Teacher Association

 We are a small but active group that bring parents and staff together with a mutual interest in supporting our school.
 We raise money for non-curricular activities or to provide additional resources for the children that cannot be squeezed from the school budget.
 For example, we have provided the outside shelter and a variety of play equipment.
-We also fund the coaches for educational trips and the annual panto.
+We also help fund the coaches for educational trips and the annual panto.

 Our current target